 An important part of an Oracle database is its data dictionary, which is a read-only set of tables that provides administrative metadata about the database.

-A data dictionary contains information such as the following:
+For example, the data dictionary contains information such as the following:

 The definitions of every schema object in the database, including default values for columns and integrity constraint information

 The amount of space allocated for and currently used by the schema objects

 The names of Oracle Database users, privileges and roles granted to users, and auditing information related to users

 The data dictionary is a central part of data management for every Oracle database.

 For example, the database performs the following actions:

 Accesses the data dictionary to find information about users, schema objects, and storage structures

 Modifies the data dictionary every time that a DDL statement is issued